west757/PayLES/README.md

 3. Security Headers

-HTTP headers that instruct browsers to enforce security policies.
-Common headers for Flask apps:
 Content-Security-Policy: restricts sources for scripts, styles, etc.
 X-Frame-Options: prevents clickjacking by disallowing your site in iframes.
 X-Content-Type-Options: nosniff: prevents MIME type sniffing.
 Strict-Transport-Security: enforces HTTPS.
 You can set these headers in Flask using an after_request handler.
-Why it matters:
-Helps prevent XSS, clickjacking, and other browser-based attacks.

 -->